FAC envisions an equitable New York City where all people can live in stable & thriving communities that are inclusive, healthy and sustainable.

 FAC’s Executive Director Michelle de la Uz and City Councilmember Brad Lander recently published an Op-Ed in City Limits about the Gowanus rezoning and how a process which engaged diverse stakeholders led to equitable outcomes for the neighborhood.Read More

 Barrio Solar is FAC’s new initiative to bring affordable solar power to low and moderate-income homeowners.
-If you are a homeowner and would like to learn more about how we can help you install solar and save money on energy costs, register for an online neighborhood information session.Read More
+If you are a homeowner and would like to learn more about how we can help you install solar and save money on energy costs, schedule a consultation today!Read More